jrie/flagCookies/README.md

 ## Installation

 You can use the Mozilla tested/verified .xpi provided on the release page and install directly for your OS.

+Or use the addons.mozilla.org : [Flag Cookies on Add-ons Mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/flag-cookies/).

 Or download/clone the repository, to add the Add-on dynamically by using "about:debugging" in Firefox, which allows you to install, using the "manifest.json" file, if you point to it - but any cookie settings are stored temporarly so, install the signed .xpi is recommend!